-Online Course Website: This online course uses Open LMS as its online course management program.
-All instructions, tutorials, exams, and assignments are provided on the course website.
+Online Course Website: This online course uses LMS/Moodle as its online course management program.
+All instructions, tutorials, exams, and assignments are provided at the course website.
 All assignments will be submitted there.
-Due dates for all assignments are listed in the "Course Schedule" on the course website.
-Most communication between you and your instructor and fellow classmates will be handled in Open LMS through the "Messages" feature and discussion forums.
+Due dates for all assignments are listed in the "Course Schedule" at the course website.
+Most communication between you, me and fellow classmates will be handled in LMS/Moodle through the "Messages" feature and discussion forums.
 You will be able to log into the course website once you have officially registered for the course and once you have been added to the course website.
 The course website will become available to you by the first day of the semester.
 If you register late, you will generally have access to the course within 24 hours after you register.
 In order to be successful in completing this 3-credit hour course, you should plan to spend between 6-9 hours per week on the course.

-The information explaining how to log onto your course website can be obtained by going to [Clarendon College](#) home page and clicking on the Login to Online Classes button.
-If you have any difficulty logging in, email our help desk at: [administrator@clarendoncollege.edu](mailto:administrator@clarendoncollege.edu)
+The information explaining how to log into your course website can be obtained by going to Clarendon College's home page, and clicking on the Login to Online Classes button.
+If you have any difficulty logging in, email our help desk at: administrator@clarendoncollege.edu